 Step 5: Add Accessories That Play Nicely With Your SW Silver Strand Paint Color

 Don’t hang your artwork until after you hang your curtains.
 If you hang your art first and then your curtains with the above method, your wall space could look cramped.
 Hanging your curtains first allows you to plan for the right placement of artwork or mirrors.

-Choose a rug large enough that the entire bed can fit on it and at least the two side legs of your end tables (Ballard Designs has a great Rug Design Guide to help you with this).
 I’m so crazy about this Hudson Shag Rug!
 It’s durable but also the softest rug I’ve ever walked on – perfect for a bedroom where you need every incentive possible to get out of bed.

 I made this throw pillow with some old fabric I had and my friend Jennifer at And Sew On monogrammed it for me.
 A southern girl can’t have too many monograms!

 Choose some neutral accessories, making sure that any color in the room has at least one ‘color friend’.
 Notice how the headboard and lampshades are the same color.
 Also, the chair and rug coordinate.
 The lamp bases and picture frames match.
 You get the idea…

 Some designers say that every room should have a black piece of furniture.
 What they are emphasizing is the need for contrast to create interest.
 A room with all light colors or all dark colors is boring.
 Here my end tables serve as my “something black” although they are technically espresso (Avington Side Table in Dark Tobacco).

 We built a barn door going into the Master Bath that I posted about in my Light and Airy Master Bathroom Makeover.
 Here is the hardware we used for the barn door.
 This process was a lot easier than we thought we realized we didn’t have to figure out our own sliding mechanism: Barn Door Hardware (see the current price here)